 In most schools, parents are responsible for providing items such as stationery and uniforms.
 Parents also pay for school excursions, camps and extracurricular activities.

 The Queensland Government provides allowances to help eligible students with secondary textbooks and resources, school transport, and living away from home expenses.

 Textbook and resource allowance

-The department provides assistance to parents of secondary school-age students attending state and approved non-state schools to contribute towards the cost of textbooks and learning resources.
+The Allowance provides assistance to parents of secondary school age students attending state and approved non-state schools to contribute towards the cost of textbooks and learning resources.

 Transporting students to and from school is a parental responsibility.
 Students may be eligible for assistance under the School Transport Assistance Scheme.

 The scheme helps students travel to and from school if their access to education facilities is impeded by distance, disability, or financial disadvantage or if the students are from areas designated as drought-declared.